-You can simply connect the external monitor, connect the mouse and keyboards and close the Macbook Air and start working on the iMac convertible.
+You can connect the external Monitor, connect the mouse and keyboards, close the Macbook Air, and start working on the iMac convertible.
 There are thugs you need to keep in mind.

-And maybe you can face particular screen or black borders issue on the External Monitor, here is how to fix it.
+And maybe you can face a particular screen or black borders issue on the External Monitor.
+Here is how to fix it.

-1. When you are past these two issues you are ready to know what you need for next.
+1. When you are past these two issues, you are ready to know what you need next.

 (*In case you feel any other issue, feel free to use the comment section below to help others, TIA)

-2. If you have a USB dongle (sorry Macbook 2016 users) for connecting the Keyboard & Mouse, connect it to the Macbook Air, and see everything it working.
+2. If you have a USB dongle (sorry Macbook 2016 users) for connecting the Keyboard & Mouse, connect it to the Macbook Air, and see everything is working.